Register Cliff State Historic Site

 Register Cliff: Historical Graffiti along the Oregon Trail

 Register Cliff State Historic Site is located in eastern Wyoming, just outside of the small town of Guernsey.
-My wife and I pulled on a sunny but cool fall afternoon.
+My wife and I visited on a sunny but cool fall afternoon.
 We were on a ten-day road trip and hitting a few Oregon Trail sites along the way.
 We had just left the Oregon Trail Rut State Historic Site or Guernsey Ruts a few miles away.

 As we pulled up, a few cars were in the parking lot, but it was not crowded.
 I was not sure what to expect, having not done a whole lot of research prior.
 I expected to see a few signatures of pioneers but was delighted to find a truly amazing displace of history etched in stone.